Agencies and Organizations We Support

 The Community School

-The Community School is a unique non-profit preschool and day care center providing high quality early childhood education.
+The Community School is a unique non-profit preschool and day care center providing high quality early education.
 We believe that every child deserves a safe and joyful childhood in a nurturing and age appropriate environment.
-The Community School is accredited by the NAEYC and has been providing services for a diverse group of children ages 3-5 from Maynard and the surrounding communities since 1968.
-We will subsidize tuition through the Community Partnership for Children, accept vouchers and reserve several spots from the Department of Children and Families.
+The Community School is licensed by Massachusetts Department of Early Education and Care and has been providing services for a diverse group of children ages 3-5 from Maynard and the surrounding communities since 1968.

 EXCEL: Maynard School Age Child Care